J-An-dev/J-An-dev/README.md

 &nbsp; 🦁 &nbsp; I’m currently studying in New York City.

-&nbsp; 😎 &nbsp; I identify myself as a tech enthusiast, a problem Solver, and an adaptive learner.
+&nbsp; 😎 &nbsp; I identify myself as a tech enthusiast, a problem solver, and an adaptive learner.

 &nbsp; 📷 &nbsp; I love to freeze every precious moment with my camera.